 - using non-discriminatory, inclusive language and practices;

-- developing plans and facilitating programs to successfully increase access and promote success in education and employment for designated under-represented groups in order to overcome disadvantage;
+- developing plans and facilitating programs to successfully increase access and promote success for designated under-represented groups in order to overcome disadvantage;

-- ensuring that all Monash University students and staff have access to benefits and services in an equitable manner, including assistance to reasonably accommodate a person’s disability;
+- ensuring that all Monash University students and staff are provided access to benefits and services in an equitable manner, including assistance to reasonably accommodate a person’s disability;

 - developing and promoting processes that support the systematic implementation, monitoring, reporting and management of equal opportunity; and

 - providing effective mechanisms to resolve complaints of unlawful discrimination, harassment, vilification and victimisation.

 Staff, students, contractors and visitors are required to comply with all procedures made under this policy applicable to their position.